nrevutsky/nativescript-dev-version/README.md

 This plugin takes the `version` and `versionNumber` properties from `package.json` and puts on the specific platform resources: `AndroidManifest.xml` file for the Android sources, and `Info.plist` for iOS sources.

-This plugin is mainly a fork of [jacargentina/nativescript-dev-version](https://github.com/jacargentina/nativescript-dev-version), with the great ideas from [speigg/nativescript-dev-version](https://github.com/speigg/nativescript-dev-version/tree/patch-1) and [simplec-dev/nativescript-dev-version](https://github.com/simplec-dev/nativescript-dev-version).
+This plugin is mainly a fork of [tralves/nativescript-dev-version](https://github.com/tralves/nativescript-dev-version).

 Compatible with NS 6.